jantari/LSUClient/README.md

 ![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/LSUClient?label=PowerShell%20Gallery&logo=Powershell&logoColor=FFFFFF&style=flat)
-An all-PowerShell alternative to "Lenovo System Update" that gives you the control and flexibility to automate driver and firmware updates like you've always wanted to.
+An all-PowerShell alternative to "Lenovo System Update" that gives you the control and flexibility to manage driver and firmware updates like you've always wanted to.
 &nbsp;
 For further documentation please see 🔗 https://jantari.github.io/LSUClient-docs/
 <br>